 One of the criticisms occasionally levelled at Spielberg is that he’s too willing to wallow in schmaltz and sentimentality.
 When someone refers to a movie as “Spielbergian”, they’re often evoking a particular kind of saccharine emotion – a feeling that is most intimately connected to E.T.
 The Extra-Terrestrial.
 The tale of a big-eyed critter from outer space bonding with a 10-year-old boy is the film that launched a thousand tearful family evenings.

 The joy is that Spielberg is always capable of grounding his schmaltz in a world that feels real and believable, even when extra-terrestrial botanists with glowing fingers enter the equation.

 Henry Thomas is fantastic as Elliott, through whose eyes we see the initial fear and eventual love with which he greets his alien visitor.
 Their farewell is about as emotional as cinema can be.
-It’s manipulative, of course, but if Roger Ebert’s famous quote about the movies being a machine to generate empathy has any truth, it’s manifested most clearly in E.T.
+It’s manipulative, of course, but if Roger Ebert’s famous quote about the movies being a machine to generate empathy has any truth, it’s manifested most clearly in the ‘80s movie E.T.

 Jurassic Park (1993)

 With Jaws, Spielberg arguably delivered the first-ever bona fide big-screen blockbuster.
 Just shy of two decades later, Jurassic Park moved the idea of the big summer movie forward once again.